icetan/vixen/README.md

 Vixen
 =====

-String/DOM templating hybrid developed for use with node-webkit.
+Minimal string/DOM templating hybrid developed for use with node-webkit.

-*Not IE6-8 compatible yet.*
+Only ~7.3kb and ~4.4kb minified.

 Example usage
 -------------